shawnthomas0507/Medical-Transcriber/README.md

-# Medical AI Transcriber (I have named her Sofia, do not freak out if you hear a male, PyAudio won't offer a female voice :p
+# Medical AI Transcriber (I have named her Sofia, do not freak out if you hear a male, PyAudio would not offer a female voice :p)

 This project is a **Medical AI Transcriber** designed to convert spoken language into clinical notes.
 The transcriber processes real-time voice input and generates formatted clinical notes using the **SOAP** (Subjective, Objective, Assessment, Plan) format.
 The system integrates AI-powered tools to transcribe, format, and store the notes in a MongoDB database.